Official Society Show & Sale Regulations

 - All animals are at the risk of the vendor before sale and at the risk of the purchaser after sale.

-- All bulls must be rung or snitched.
+- All animals over the age of 6 months must be rung or snitched.

 - Young people under 14 years of age are not permitted to lead an animal in the show or sale ring.
 The only exception to this rule is within the dedicated young handler classes and Highland Cattle Society Youth Development Workshops.
 In such events additional health & Safety measures will be adopted.